thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 the area.
 These shops, though near the police Commissioner's office, received no protection.

-The Shiv Sena Pramukh, Narayan by name, extorted money out of Muslim residents and shop owners, by compelling them to buy tickets of Rs.100 each.
+The Shiv Sena _Pramukh_, Narayan by name, extorted money out of Muslim residents and shop owners, by compelling them to buy tickets of Rs.100 each.
 Inspector Niralkar Swatra, Sub-Inspector Desai and Constables Tambe and Kale have come in for adverse comments